brennv/openshiftv3-training/training-guide.md

     pods/hello-openshift

-Issue a `get pods` to see the details of how it was defined:
+Issue a `oc get pods` to see the details of how it was defined:

 ```
 [joe@ose-master beta4]$ oc get pods